Dear Dr. Don,

 By your estimate, you can save the money over a year's time, so you can pay off the loan with only a year's interest expense.
 If pool prices jump by more than the interest expense over the following year, you've lost both a season in the pool and the savings.

 Financing the project

-How to finance the pool depends on the interest rate on your existing mortgage, the equity in your home and how long you plan to be in the house.
-A cash-out refinancing makes sense if it reduces the interest rate on your existing mortgage but carries higher closing costs than a home equity loan or line of credit.
+How to finance the pool depends on the interest rate on your existing mortgage, the equity in your home and how long you expect to be in the house.
+A cash-out refinancing makes sense if it cuts the interest rate on your existing mortgage but carries higher closing costs than a home equity loan or line of credit.

-With a plan to repay the obligation quickly, you might be better off with one of the loans.
+With a plan to repay the debt quickly, you might be better off with one of the loans.
 Make sure you understand any prepayment penalties connected to the home equity line or loan.